wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 In order to know if a system is working, we have to know what working looks like and how to measure it.
 This is not only a technical concern, but also a product and/or business need.
 We make things for customers and clients, and as such, part of knowing if something is working includes knowing how these users are impacted and if they are receiving the "right" level of service.

 How can we define what working looks like and measure a system in a way that satisfies all these concerns?
 This is where Service Level Objectives (SLO), Service Level Agreements (SLA) and Service Level Indicators (SLI) come into play.
-These measures are explored <a href="https://landing.google.com/sre/sre-book/chapters/service-level-objectives/" target="_blank">in Chapter 4 of the Google SRE (Site Reliability Engineering) book.</a>
+These measures are explored <a href="https://landing.google.com/sre/sre-book/chapters/service-level-objectives/" rel="noreferrer" target="_blank">in Chapter 4 of the Google SRE (Site Reliability Engineering) book.</a>

 Determining these measures can be more difficult than first anticipated and they will change over time.
 Nonetheless, the are important to track.